Keith Wilhelmi's Self-Paced Frog Dissection Guide

 Students can be permitted to move along at their own pace beginning with "Part I. Before Cutting - Note External Structures."
 Alternatively, you could cover Part 1 as a class, then begin the self-paced work at "Part II Dissecting Begins."

 By the end of Day 2 most teams will have completed the external features (Part I), have explored the structures inside of the mouth, and have at least begun the skinning process.
 I often must prod some teams to remove the skin more aggressively since it’s common for students to ploddingly snip one small piece at a time.
-When I notice that all teams have completed the mouth, I have everyone pause and take note of illustration 1 while I explain the frog’s breathing.
+When I notice that all teams have completed the mouth, I have everyone pause and take note of illustration 1 while I explain the frog's system of breathing.

-[Note: After you’re convinced that all teams comprehend the comparative heart drawings, you may want to point out that the actual entrance of blood into the frog’s right atrium is closer to the center of the dorsal side of the heart - but drawing it there would have made it difficult to decipher the flow pattern.]
+[Note: After you are convinced that all teams comprehend the comparative heart drawings, you may want to point out that the actual entrance of blood into the frog’s right atrium is closer to the center of the dorsal side of the heart - but drawing it there would have made it difficult to decipher the flow pattern.]

 By the end of Day 4 a few teams will have begun the nervous system and will likely need encouragement to proceed slowly and patiently.
 Once they complete the brain, you may need to prod them to attempt the "If You Have More Time" suggestions listed on the final page.

-Special thanks goes to my good friend Ken Tschanz for hours of proof reading, editing, formatting, illustration labeling -- and for designing and maintaining the web site!
+Special thanks goes to my good friend Ken Tschanz for his hours of proof reading, editing, formatting, illustration labeling -- and for designing and maintaining the web site!

 Top